 Answer: The law prohibits AcqDemo from proposing any changes to the retirement system.
 Retirement calculations will continue to be determined as they are today, with any basic pay increases you receive under AcqDemo counting toward your High-Three.

-Answer: Promotions under AcqDemo happen the same way they occur in the General Schedule (GS) system.
+Answer: Promotions under AcqDemo occur the same way as in the general schedule (GS) system.
 Most promotions will be competitive.
-However, AcqDemo has retained capabilities for noncompetitive promotions such as maximum broadband level promotions, accretion of duties promotions, and re-promotion to a position previously held.
+However, AcqDemo has retained capabilities for noncompetitive promotions such as maximum broadband level promotions, accretion of duties promotions, and repromotion to a position previously held.

-Answer: This person should continue to be rated and paid using the temporary promotion information.
-This means in CAS2Net they should be left with the temporary promotion on their file.
-Following the cycle, the previous permanent record will need to be filed and replaced with the temporary promotion (now a permanent promotion) information.
+Answer: The employee should continue to be rated using the temporary promotion information.
+The Previous Cycle Data record in CAS2Net should be left with the temporary promotion data, the User Profile must be updated with the permanent promotion data, and a Post-Cycle Activity in the User Profile must be completed.

-Answer: The employee should now be rated against the permanent position taking into consideration the achievements while on the temporary promotion and whether these achievements will enhance the employee’s contribution and performance while in the permanent position.
-In CAS2Net, the temporary promotion should be removed from the record.
+Answer: The employee should now be rated against the permanent position taking into consideration the achievements while on the temporary promotion and whether these achievements will enhance the employee’s contribution and performance in their permanent position.
+The temporary promotion should be removed in CAS2Net from the Post-Cycle Activity in the User Profile and the Previous Cycle Data record must be updated with the permanent position data.
 Both the contribution/performance assessment and the CCAS payout determination will need to be re-accomplished using the permanent position information.

 Answer: Employees must be in AcqDemo under CCAS on September 30 and have served in their AcqDemo position under CCAS for 90 calendar days or more immediately prior to the end of the CCAS rating cycle.
 The end of the rating cycle is considered to be close of business on September 30.